 High-resolution site characterization (HRSC) consists of strategies and techniques designed to collect data that is representative of actual environmental conditions.
 Contaminant distribution in the environment is usually highly variable.
 Concentrations can vary widely over small distances and small changes in the soil can significantly impact how contamination moves.
-HRSC is a set of tools implemented to collect data at the appropriate scale of the variability in the environment.2 to conduct vertical aquifer profiling (VAP) along the eastern and southern property boundaries at the facility.
+HRSC is a set of tools implemented to collect data at the appropriate scale of the variability in the environment.

+A HRSC groundwater investigation was conducted to better understand the exact locations where groundwater is contaminated and where it is migrating off-site.
+A hydraulic profiling tool (HPT) was used to conduct vertical aquifer profiling (VAP) along the eastern and southern property boundaries at the facility.
 The primary purpose of the VAP investigation was to understand the relative mass flux at the eastern and southern property boundaries.
 The relative mass flux distinguishes the mass that moves in transport zones from the mass stored within the slow advection and storage zones within an aquifer, thereby identifying the primary areas along the property boundary where contaminate mass migration occurs.